 Arup contributed to this radically new interpretation of circular construction.
 And with that a new future for sustainable buildings.
 The big challenge with this project for Arup was to develop a dismountable connection between the elements, without damaging these elements and at the same time guaranteeing safe and reliable use during the event.

-In our research project Cities Alive: Designing for urban childhoods we proposed a child-friendly approach to urban planning that is helping us to build successful cities that works, using 40 case studies from around the world.
+In our research project Cities Alive: Designing for urban childhoods we proposed a child-friendly approach to urban planning that is helping us to build successful cities that work, using 40 case studies from around the world

 A full commitment to risk evaluation and communication with our clients and project partners is key.
 We are committed to constantly improvement of our quality related to skills, knowledge and process management in order to maximize the benefit for our clients from our expertise.